SOC-Monkey/phantom-operator/detections/detection_10_startup_folder_abuse.md

 - The file is malicious
 - The parent process that created the file is untrusted or suspicious

+---

 ### Status:

-- Test case verified
+- ✅ Test case validated
-- Detection verified
+- ✅ Test Evidence captured
-- Production Ready
+- ✅ Production ready